OkutaniDaichi0106/gomoqt/docs/moqt/content/en/docs/moq/announce_discover.md

 Peers can discover available broadcasts by specifying the prefix for the broadcast path they are interested in and listening for announcements.

-To be notified of announcements, use the `AcceptAnnounce` method on a `*moqt.Session`.
+To be able to listen for announcements with a specific prefix, use the `(*moqt.Session).AcceptAnnounce` method.
 This returns a `*moqt.AnnouncementReader`, which allows you to read incoming announcements.

 ```go
 var sess *moqt.Session